Bgallahue/OrgStructure/README.md

 **Step 1.** Clone the file locally.
 You can clone it into any folder, it does not matter, this is just our installation file:
 - git clone https://github.com/forcedotcom/SFDX-Data-Move-Utility

-**Step 2.** Move into the folder (in the terminal) we just created in step 1 with the below command:
+**Step 2.** Move into the folder we just created in step 1 with the below command:
 - cd SFDX-Data-Move-Utility

 **Step 3.** If we correctly moved into the SFDX-Data-Move-Utility folder (and installed NPM), all we need to do is run the below command to install the package: